COVID 19 Resource Page

 - Sources of accurate and reliable public health information about the COVID-19 virus

-Applications for various building-related permits can be downloaded from the County website and emailed to email@example.com or mailed to: County of Prince Edward Building Department, 332 Picton Main Street, Picton, ON, K0K 2T0
+The Edward Building is closed to the public during the provincewide shutdown.
+Applications for various building-related permits can be downloaded from the County website and emailed to email@example.com or mailed to: County of Prince Edward Building Department, 332 Picton Main Street, Picton, ON, K0K 2T0.

 Mail completed dog tag application forms and a cheque payable to The County of Prince Edward to: Shire Hall, 332 Picton Main Street, Picton ON, KOK 2T0.